missoma-tech/frontend-task/README.md

 The page must have the following functions:

-    1. List all variants on product page
+    1. List all variants on product page using the JSON data
     2. Must be able to select a variant
     3. Replace the relevant variant information and imagery on selecting a variant
     4. On clicking "Add to Bag", log the selected variant id to the console